se-pixs/docs/srs/SRS.md

 #### 3.9.1 User Interfaces

-There is only a single interface providing all of the listed functionalities of the PiXR webapp.
+There is only a single interface providing all of the listed functionalities of the PiXS webapp.
 The user is able to choose the desired functionality and is able to enter corresponding parameters i.o. to use it.

 #### 3.9.2 Hardware Interfaces